tidev/tidev-www/posts/2022/sdk_11_1_0_rc.md

 date: '2022-08-29'
 category: 'Release'
 author: 'Michael Gangolf'
-teaser: 'The first test version of the next Titanium SDK 11.1.0.RC is available.'
+teaser: 'The first release candidate of the next Titanium SDK 11.1.0.RC is available.'
 ---

-The first test version of the next Titanium SDK is available: <b>11.1.0.RC</b>.
+The first release candidate of the next Titanium SDK is available: <b>11.1.0.RC</b>.
 Titanium SDK 11.1.0 is a minor release of the SDK, addressing high-priority issues from previous releases.

 For a more detailed overview, known issues and closed tickets, see the release notes: [Titanium SDK 11.1.0.RC Release Note](https://titaniumsdk.com/guide/Titanium_SDK/Titanium_SDK_Release_Notes/Titanium_SDK_Release_Notes_11.x/Titanium_SDK_11.1.0.RC_Release_Note.html).